vijaynidhi85/microservices-demo-with-pvc/README.md

 * For each of the above files - added PVC definition and mounted it in the respective db folder
 * Fixed a few security context settings to run on Openshift
-* Added init script on 27-user-db-dep.yaml to ensure the db is initiated with 3 users

 --------------------